zjwegert/GridapTopOpt.jl/README.md

 * `NZ` -> Number of partitions in Z (optional).
 `MainMPI` can also be replaced by `MainSerial` to run the code in serial mode (currently this is quite slow?).

-## Visualisation
+## Output & Visualisation
-Output files for visualisation consist of `.pvtu` and `.vtu` files in a corresponding subdirectory.
-These can be viewed in Paraview via:
+Output files consist of a `.csv` file containing iteration history, `.pvtu` files and `.vtu` files in a corresponding subdirectory.
+For the augmented Lagrangian method the `history.csv` file consists of three columns for the objective, volume, and Lagrangian respectively.

+Results can be visualised in Paraview via the following:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Open (any `.pvtu`) -> Apply -> `CTRL + Space` -> `Iso Volume`